ambertra/one-click-hugo-cms/site/content/post/making-sense.md

 ---
-title: This is its new title
+title: The Coffee Taster’s Flavor Wheel
 date: 2016-12-17T15:04:10.000Z
 description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.